edualvarado/inf633-2021-2022/index.md

 - Analysis of effects/impact of different changes or abilities (e.g., which is the impact of having a worse vision?).
 Find optimal configuration for convergence.
 - Actual animal or creature models (import or create).
 You can try to use the procedural animal created in the previous version.
 - Brain export/import functions to save state to disk and restore at any point later.
-- Neural Net vs. RL (ml-agents): Does it make any difference?
+- Neural Net vs. RL: Does it make any difference?
+[Food Collector for ml-agents](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Learning-Environment-Examples.md)

 ### Medium Extensions